HOME > DESSERTS > PASTRIES & TARTS

-Pour half of the milk mixture into eggs slowly whisking continuously, then pour back this into the saucepan.
-Cook on a low heat for 2 - 3 minutes.
+- Slowly pour half of the milk into the egg mixture, whisking continuously, then pour back this into the saucepan.
+Cook on a low heat for 2-3 minutes.
 Cream will start to thicken immediately.

 We recommend to strain the cream to get silky texture.
 Once strained, leave to cool for a few minutes, then keep in the fridge covered with cling film.
 Pastry cream can be enriched to get different flavours like in our recipe for coconut cream puffs.

 USEFUL TIP!
 It is important to slowly pour the milk onto the cold eggs before you return the mixture to the pan to prevent the eggs from scrambling.
 Stir the pastry cream continuously, so it doesn't stick to the bottom of the saucepan.

 Choux pastry may seem complicated to make, but it's quite easy and simple.
 This dough is first cooked on the stove, then shaped into rounds and baked in the oven until they are puffed and golden.